qqself/qqself/www/content/on-the-path-to-mastery/_index.md

 +++
-title = "How to become a master?" template = "section_mastering.html"
+title = "On The Path To Mastery" template = "section_mastering.html"
 +++